jabaron56/jabaron56/README.md

 # ¡Hola!
-SOy Javier Barón 👋
+Soy Javier Barón 👋

 <!--
 **jabaron56/jabaron56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.